-Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process, and they did participate.
 Electoral laws require that at least one-third of candidates on party lists be women.
-Following the 2018 parliamentary elections, women held 26 of the 65 seats in parliament but only six of 29 ministerial, vice-ministerial, and secretary of state positions in the new government.
-Of 12 ministers, only the minister of education, youth, and sports and the minister of social solidarity and inclusion were women.
-At the local level, at least three women must serve on all village councils, which generally include 10 to 20 representatives, depending on village size.
+Following the 2018 parliamentary elections, women held 26 of the 65 seats in parliament but only eight of 46 ministerial, vice-ministerial, and secretary of state positions in the new government.
+Of 20 ministers, only the minister of social solidarity and inclusion (concurrently a deputy prime minister), the minister of foreign affairs and cooperation, and the minister of health were women.
+At the local level, at least three women must serve on all village councils, which generally include 10 to 20 representatives depending on village size.
 In 2016 local elections, the number of female village chiefs increased from 11 to 21 of the 448 nationwide chief positions.
-Traditional attitudes, limited networks, high rates of domestic violence, extensive child-care responsibilities, and other barriers constrained meaningful participation of women at the local and national levels.
+Traditional attitudes, limited networks, high rates of domestic violence, extensive child-care responsibilities, and other barriers constrained greater participation of women at the local and national levels.

-The country's few ethnic and religious minority groups were well integrated into the political system; however, in 2018 Muslim leadership reported discrimination against Muslims joining civil service positions.
+The country's few ethnic and religious minority groups were well integrated into the political system; however, in 2018 Muslim leaders reported discrimination against Muslims joining civil service positions.
 The number of ethnic minority members of parliament and in other government positions was uncertain, since self-identification of ethnicity was not a common practice.